 It is not until we are in an environment where we feel we can open to them that we are able to let them express themselves more freely.

 The freedom that spirituality buys us is this freedom of expression.
-We don’t get to be free from suffering or from the responsibility of showing up for our lives, we get to be free from the inhibitions that stop us from freely expressing what we feel, whether it is pain or happiness.
+We don’t get to be free from pain or from the responsibility of showing up for our lives, we get to be free from the inhibitions that stop us from freely expressing what we feel, whether it is pain or happiness.

 If we were to enter a monastery as a child or young person, this environment and upbringing would form our subconscious beliefs about ourselves.
 There is a story where the Dalai Lama is asked how to deal with self-hatred and he doesn’t even understand it as a concept – the environment he was brought up in didn’t create that within his subconscious.

 If we live normal lives where we are connected with the world, subject to its difficulties and interacting with parents and other people who are also flawed and human, then our subconscious inevitably gets shaped in some ways to feel that we are not worthy or loved, for example.

 Spirituality needs to include the space to open to and explore these assumptions that we all have about ourselves, so that we can heal them and engage with the practice of experiencing the things we are aware of from a more loving, sincere and worthy way.

 In order to do this we need to feel that sense of safety, love, worthiness and trust between each other so that we can start opening to and expressing these parts of ourselves.